mejialaguna/pet_shop/README.md

 | 6 - start dev server | ```npm run dev``` |
 | 6 - check if the seeding was successfull | ```npx prisma studio``` |

+## Note i added a new field to the pet table and i end up using "npx prisma db push" (this is not recommended)